cbrnr/mnelab/CONTRIBUTING.md

 ### Installing the project

-In a terminal, change to the `mnelab` folder containing your MNELAB fork.
-We recommend [uv](https://docs.astral.sh/uv/) as a package and project manager, but you can use any standard-compliant tool of your choice.
-With uv, you can install MNELAB and all development dependencies with the following command in the project root:
+In a terminal, change to the `mnelab` folder containing your MNELAB fork and run the following command:

 ```
 uv sync --python=3.9 --all-extras